In Search of the Canonical Harmony for 12-TET

 \subsubsection{Minimal Chiral Cycles}

 The introduction of wormholes significantly reduces the girth (shortest cycle length) of the graph.
-While the intra-universe graphs have a girth of 10, the restored cubic graph allows for tight loops of length 4.
+While the intra-universe graphs have a girth of 12, the restored cubic graph allows for tight loops of length 4.

-\begin{theorem} In the restored cubic system, there are exactly two isomorphism classes of minimal cycles (of length 4) under the rotational symmetry of $\mathbb{Z}_{10}$.
+\begin{theorem} In the restored cubic system, there are exactly two isomorphism classes of minimal cycles (of length 4) under the rotational symmetry of \texorpdfstring{$\mathbb{Z}_{12}$}{Z12}.
 These classes are distinguished by their chirality (direction of winding through the wormhole). \end{theorem}

 \begin{proof} A cycle must alternate between Major and Minor chords.
-A length-2 cycle implies a double edge, which is impossible as $P, L, R$ are distinct operations.
-Thus, the minimal length is 4.
-A 4-cycle must involve at least two wormhole crossings to leave and return to the starting universe.
-Algebraically, we look for a sequence of operations that results in the identity element.
-The two minimal solutions correspond to the two directions of traversing the wormhole: \begin{enumerate} \item \textbf{The Violet Cycle (Right-handed):}
+The minimal length is 4.
+A 4-cycle must involve at least two wormhole crossings (\texorpdfstring{$L$}{L}) to leave and return to the starting universe.
+The two minimal solutions correspond to the two directions of traversing the wormhole: